redpanda-data/connect/website/docs/components/outputs/drop_on.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Attempts to write messages to a child output and if the write fails for one of a list of configurable reasons the message is dropped instead of being reattempted.
+Attempts to write messages to a child output and if the write fails for one of a list of configurable reasons the message is dropped (acked) instead of being reattempted (or nacked).

 ```yml
 # Config fields, showing default values